joyplug/joyplug.github.io/README.md

-## fugidove dominates the universe!
+## Fugidove dominates the universe!

 You can use the [editor on GitHub](https://github.com/joyplug/joyplug.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.